-As the old saying goes, "Necessity is the mother of invention" and in this case the need was a light in the garage that could be turned on for a period of time when motion was detected.
-We put a couple of cheap battery operated lights along the path to the recycle and garbage bins but they are so faint and you have to get so close to trigger then that it just didn't do the job.
-I could have put a larger wattage bulb in the ceiling light in the garage but being a tinkerer that never crossed my mind and so is born the Garage Light project.
+As the old saying goes, "Necessity is the mother of invention" and in this case the need was a light in the garage that could be turned on for a period of time when motion is detected.
+We tried putting a couple of inexpensive motion sensitive, battery operated lights along the path to the recycle and garbage bins but they are so faint and you have to get so close to trigger them that it just didn't do the job.

 You've got your finger on the mouse button ready to pull the trigger and finally order that Raspberry Pi 2 that just came out but you don't know if you've got the time to do the research to learn how to set it up and start programming it.
 In this first of n part series of articles I will walk you through the process of getting the Pi configured.
 In future articles we will configure the Pi to program in the C/C++ and Python languages.